pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

  The two most popular gems for uploading files are [Paperclip](https://github.com/thoughtbot/paperclip) and [Carrierwave]().
 The functionality of both is similar, so you can pick either of them.
 If you would like to try both approaches, it is recommended that you use version control such as [git](https://git-scm.com/) so that the implementations don't clash.
 ##  File upload using Paperclip
-### Uploading a single file
- Include the gem in your gemfile:
+To get started with Paperclip, first add the gem to your Gemfile:

  ```ruby
  #Gemfile.rb